Subjects of Instruction

 ENV 767b, Tools for Conservation Project Design and Management

 As wildlife and wildland conservation programs have multiplied and grown in size, conservation organizations have sought methods to improve strategic project planning, assessment of progress, cross-project comparison, learning of lessons, and transparency for donors.
 To address these challenges, major nonprofit organizations have collaboratively designed a set of decision-support tools for planning field projects and programs and for monitoring their progress, summarized in the “Open Standards for the Practice of Conservation” (http://cmp-openstandards.org).
-Use of these tools has allowed organizations to more clearly articulate strategies, define priority actions, critically assess success, manage adaptively, and derive lessons—all of which help to improve effectiveness and respond to donor interests.
+Use of these tools has allowed organizations to more clearly articulate strategies, define priority actions, critically assess success, manage adaptively, and derive lessons—all of which help to improve effectiveness.
 Students in this course explore a mutually reinforcing suite of these project tools: their underlying principles are introduced, students practice the techniques, and current case studies from field conservation are examined to explore tool utility.
-Students synthesize use of these design tools in a final project proposal focused on a single case study of their choice.
+Students synthesize use of these design tools in a final project design focused on a single case study of their choice.
 The suite of decision-support tools covered includes situation (logic) models for project design, stakeholder assessments, threats and opportunities analysis, conservation target identification, and monitoring frameworks.
 Students gain experience in design of projects and their monitoring, as well as familiarity with budgeting.
-Enrollment limited to twelve.
+Evaluation is based on class participation, regular assignments, and a final project design paper.
 3 Course cr

 There is a broad desire to ensure that consumer products, manufacturing processes, and material and energy systems are compatible with public health and environmental sustainability.
 This course provides fundamental knowledge of the frameworks, methods, tools, and techniques of designing for sustainability.
 Through an understanding of conceptual contracts and application to real-world case studies, students learn the impacts of design on health (including toxic and ecotoxic effects) and the ways to ensure that new products, processes, and systems can be constructed through the principles of green engineering and green chemistry.
 This course provides the foundation for more advanced investigations in sustainable design; there are no prerequisites.
 3 Course cr